-You do so much.
-You've got a lot of responsibilities, and you're got the stress to prove it.
+You've got a lot of responsibilities, and the stress to prove it.

 Stress is everywhere.
 Even events that seem good - a new relationship, a promotion, a child going off to college - can raise your stress level.
 And while at times a little stress is okay, and might even be helpful, too much can wear you down.